Indraneel-Dey/Macroeconomic_Predictor/README.md

 # Macroeconomic_Predictor
-Given the population, unemployment rate, etc, predict the SENSEX and GDP of a year
+Given the population, unemployment rate, etc, of a hypothetical year, predict the GDP of that year